 I am in my final year of the MASDOC programme, supervised by Dr. David Croydon and Prof. Daniel Ueltschi.
 Previously, I completed my BA and MMath at King’s College, Cambridge.
 I also spent July-December 2019 at RIMS, Kyoto University.

-I am primarily interested in random walks on random media, particularly those relating to random trees and random maps.
-I am also interested in random permutations, and their applications to statistical physics.
+I am primarily interested in random walks on critical random graphs, particularly those relating to random trees and random maps.

 Geometric and Spectral Properties of Stable Looptrees, Probability Seminar, NYU Shanghai, October 2019